The harrowing reality of life as an LGBTIQ+ refugee: Brighton exhibition set to open

 Last year, the team published their findings and recommendations and now they are letting the public glimpse the tough truth of what it is to be a LGBTIQ+ person claiming asylum.

 The exhibition will be displayed in the windows of the Jubilee library and it is free to attend.
-The University of Sussex researchers commissioned local artist Dr Gil Mualem-Doron and designer Paula Sarmiento Silva to make powerful art and graphics to help tell the story.
+The University of Sussex researchers commissioned designer Paula Sarmiento Silva, and local artist Dr Gil Mualem-Doron - director of the Socially Engaged Arts Salon who also have an online exhibition including SOGICA - to make powerful art and graphics to help tell the story.

 The SOGICA team (Sexual Orientation and Gender Identity Claims of Asylum) at the University of Sussex is led by Professor Nuno Ferreira and includes Dr Moira Dustin, Dr Carmelo Danisi and Dr Nina Held.